diyappokar584/Customer_behavior_analysis/README.md

 2. Install the required dependencies using pip install -r requirements.txt.
 3. Load the dataset using the provided Python script.
 4. Perform EDA and data cleaning.
+5. Run the SQL queries on PostgreSQL.
+6. Build the Power BI dashboard and generate the report.
+7. View the results and insights.

 ---